10 Chart Types

 10.1 Column Chart

-Figure 10.2 shows the market shares for some supermarket chains for the years 2012-2016 in the Netherlands (source: Distrifood).
+Figure 10.2 shows the market shares of some supermarket chains in the Netherlands from 2012 to 2016 (source: Distrifood).

-This data should be displayed in a column chart as shown in Figure 10.3.
+This data is best displayed in a column chart, as shown in Figure 10.3.

 Task 10.1 File: Chart_Column.xlsx